top of page

 Samantha@MentorNorth.org

 “I love how mentors can help youth and young adults see and believe more in themselves than they ever thought possible.
 As a mentor myself, I appreciate how much I continue to learn from the youth I support.
 Our world needs the kindness, empathy, drive, and connectedness that mentor relationships create – and I will always support building those remarkable opportunities.”
 Samantha is a dynamic and passionate advocate for accessibility and inclusion, currently serving as the Development and Communications Coordinator at Mentor North since 2023.
 Samantha's journey began in the classroom as a high school biology teacher, where she ignited a love for science in her students.
 Her dedication to education led her to spend nine enriching years at the Great Lakes Aquarium, where she worked with a diverse range of animals, from snakes and electric eels to otters.
 During her time at the aquarium, Samantha discovered her true calling: creating accessible spaces and opportunities for people with disabilities.
 Her passion for inclusion has expanded to theaters, art galleries, museums, and more, where she continues to work tirelessly to remove barriers and foster community partnerships.
 Samantha is celebrated for her storytelling ability, her expertise in building partnerships, and her keen attention to detail in event planning.
 She is committed to making events, spaces, and systems more accessible to all people, always considering diverse learning styles and needs.
 Among her notable achievements, Samantha was honored as "Teacher of the Year" by her students at a high school in Virginia in 2012.
 She has been an active participant in various leadership roles, serving on the board of the Minnesota Access Alliance (MNAA) and dedicating over five years to the Duluth Commission for Disabilities.
 Her leadership and dedication to accessibility have made a lasting impact on the communities she serves.
 Samantha holds a Bachelor of Arts in Biology and a Master of Arts in Secondary Education from James Madison University in Harrisonburg, Virginia.
 Her commitment to lifelong learning extends to her role as a Master Naturalist Instructor, where she shares her love of nature and science with adult learners.
 Outside of her professional life, Samantha enjoys spending time at the lake, whether swimming, scuba diving, kayaking, or simply reading a good book.
 She raises monarch butterflies in her native pollinator garden and delights in attracting hummingbirds with her flowers.
 A lover of literature, she participates in book group discussions and hosts game nights and adventures for friends and fellow members of the Northwoods Women in Science group, which she has been a part of since 2012.
 Samantha's unique experiences include surviving two significant brain injuries, which have given her profound insight into living with invisible disabilities and chronic conditions.
 Her fascination with animals is evident in her collection of animal facts and anecdotes, including being bitten by a baby alligator and pooped on by more animals than she can count.
 Her vibrant personality shines through in her ability to connect with others, whether speaking one-on-one or addressing an audience of 2,000.
 Samantha is driven by a desire to make the world a better place, believing that everyone can contribute in small and big ways.
-Samantha lives with her partner of 15 years, Tiff, and their beloved fur baby, a cat named Turtle.
+Samantha lives with her longtime partner, Tiff.
 Together, they continue to enjoy life, laughter, and making a difference in the world.

 Sherry Boock